 Water is a vital source of life and we can all play a role in conserving and protecting this precious resource.
 Refer to this leaflet for simple water-saving tips you can do at home.

-Paper copies are also available from the Environment Department and the Post Office.
+Paper copies are also available from the Environment Department, the Post Office, FIGAS Stanly air terminal, and the Christie Community Library.

-For more information, please contact the FIG Environment Department on:
+For more information, please contact the Environment Department on: